karmakatahdin/solidus_seo/README.md

-# SolidusSeo
+# Solidus SEO

 Successful stores keep SEO as a top priority.
-This Solidus extension adds common-sense defaults for structured data, meta tags, Open Graph protocol and image optimization.
+This Solidus extension adds common-sense defaults for structured data, meta tags, Open Graph protocol, and image optimization.

+Please note that we are still striving to improve this extension and we warmly welcome community contribution, engagement, and support.

+Let us know what you'd like to see added next; we promise to respond to any issues as soon as possible.

 ## Installation